opensky/HtmLawedBundle/README.md

 # HtmLawedBundle

-This bundle wraps the [htmLawed](http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/) library as a Symfony2 service.
-Ultimately, it will provide form fields to easily sanitize user input.
+This bundle integrates [htmLawed][1] with Symfony2.
+It allows you to define htmLawed configuration profiles, which are exposed as services implementing `ValueTransformerInterface`.
+These transformers can easily be attached to form fields for input sanitization.

 ## Installation